numbas/numbas-extension-graph-theory/README.md

 Perform Kruskal's algorithm on the given graph, to return a minimum spanning forest.

+Returns a list of the edges in the minimum spanning tree.

 ### `kruskals_algorithm_working(graph)`

 A description of the steps carried out for Kruskal's algorithm on the given graph.